OpenNebel/NestJS-S3Client/docs/features/available-methods.md

----
-outline: deep
----

 # **Available Methods**

 Below are the available methods provided by the `S3Client` and `S3Service`

 Before using these methods, ensure that you have configured the S3 module with the necessary credentials and settings.
 The S3 module provides a set of methods to interact with AWS S3, such as creating buckets, uploading objects, retrieving objects, deleting objects, and deleting buckets.